 Simply put, the Isle of Skye is my favorite place on Earth.
-With scenery that’s literally out of this world, it’s a destination which I believe everyone must spend at least 48 hours on the Isle of Skye at least once.
+With scenery that’s literally out of this world, I believe everyone must spend at least 48 hours on the Isle of Skye at least once.

 Most locals on the Isle of Skye will tell you it’s impossible to appreciate the island in just a day or two.
 Then again, many of those same locals will urge you not to come at all, considering how the island is now one of the most visited destinations in the UK, and the island is not set up in any way for mass tourism.
 There are not enough lodgings, restaurants or roads to accommodate everyone.
 The police have had to issue statements not to come to the Isle of Skye if you don’t already have pre-booked accommodations, as they get people knocking on their door all night long asking for a place to stay.